DKS Investors Have Opportunity to Lead Dick's Sporting Goods, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., March 25, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Dick's Sporting Goods, Inc. ("DSG" or the "Company") (NYSE: DKS).
+LOS ANGELES, March 29, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Dick's Sporting Goods, Inc. ("DSG" or the "Company") (NYSE: DKS).

 Class Period: May 25, 2022 – August 21, 2023